alvasafin-art/ComfyUI-AVS-SSD-ReadAhead/README.md

 | Python | 3.13.12 |
 | Patch | v0.9.0 |

 The comparison below uses the same machine and the same stable launch configuration.
 The baseline uses `--cache-classic` with ReadAhead disabled.
 The patched result uses v0.9.0.
+On my system, in the Comfyu 0.31.1 update, regardless of whether I use ReadAhead or not, I get crashes without `--cache-classic`

 ### Model-loading results